Booking Holdings Inc (BKNG)'s Winning Formula: Financial Metrics

-Booking Holdings Inc (BKNG, Financial) has recently captured the attention of investors and financial analysts alike, thanks to its strong financial performance.
-With its shares currently priced at $3,670.21, Booking Holdings Inc has enjoyed a daily gain of 5.68%, and a three-month change of 3.8%.
-A detailed analysis, underscored by the GF Score, indicates that Booking Holdings Inc is poised for significant growth in the foreseeable future.
+Booking Holdings Inc (BKNG, Financial) has recently captured the attention of investors and financial analysts with its strong financial performance.
+With a current share price of $3,723.11, the company has experienced a daily gain of 1.72%, despite a slight three-month decline of 0.63%.
+A detailed analysis, supported by the GF Score, indicates that Booking Holdings Inc is poised for significant growth in the foreseeable future.

 What Is the GF Score?

 The GF Score is a proprietary stock performance ranking system developed by GuruFocus.
 It evaluates stocks based on five key aspects: financial strength, profitability, growth, GF Value, and momentum.
-These aspects have been backtested from 2006 to 2021, showing a strong correlation with long-term stock performance.
-Stocks with higher GF Scores typically yield higher returns.
-Booking Holdings Inc boasts a GF Score of 93 out of 100, indicating a high potential for outperformance.
+These aspects are weighted differently to calculate a comprehensive score ranging from 0 to 100, with 100 indicating the highest potential for outperformance.
+Booking Holdings Inc boasts a GF Score of 93, signaling strong future performance potential.

 Understanding Booking Holdings Inc's Business

-Booking Holdings Inc, with a market cap of $124.86 billion and annual sales of $21.37 billion, is the world's largest online travel agency by sales.
-The company provides a variety of services including hotel and alternative accommodation bookings, airline tickets, rental cars, and restaurant reservations through its various brands like Booking.com, Agoda, and OpenTable.
-The majority of its revenue and profits stem from transaction fees for online bookings.
+Booking Holdings Inc, with a market cap of $126.32 billion and annual sales of $22.00 billion, is the world's largest online travel agency by sales.
+The company provides a variety of services including hotel and alternative accommodation bookings, airline tickets, and car rentals through its well-known brands such as Booking.com, Agoda, and Kayak.
+The company's operating margin stands at 28.07%, reflecting its efficient operational structure and substantial profitability.

 Financial Strength Breakdown

-Booking Holdings Inc's financial strength is evident in its robust balance sheet and impressive Interest Coverage ratio of 6.51, which significantly surpasses the benchmark set by Benjamin Graham.
-Additionally, its Altman Z-Score of 6.38 indicates a strong buffer against financial distress, and a Debt-to-Revenue ratio of 0.69 showcases prudent debt management.
+Booking Holdings Inc's financial resilience is evident through its Interest Coverage ratio of 6.7 and an Altman Z-Score of 5.76, indicating a strong buffer against financial distress.
+The company's strategic debt management is highlighted by a Debt-to-Revenue ratio of 0.79, underscoring its prudent financial practices.

 Profitability and Growth Metrics

-Booking Holdings Inc stands out with a Profitability Rank of 9/10, supported by a solid Piotroski F-Score.
-The company's commitment to growth is reflected in its 52.4% 3-Year Revenue Growth Rate, outperforming 89.37% of peers in the Travel & Leisure industry.
-This growth trajectory is further highlighted by a significant increase in EBITDA over recent years.
+Booking Holdings Inc excels in profitability, with a rank of 9/10.
+The company's growth trajectory is also impressive, demonstrated by a 52.4% 3-Year Revenue Growth Rate, outperforming 88.75% of peers in the Travel & Leisure industry.
+Furthermore, its EBITDA has grown significantly, with a three-year growth rate of 71.8%, showcasing its ability to expand profitably.

 Conclusion

-Considering Booking Holdings Inc's robust financial strength, impressive profitability, and sustained growth metrics, the GF Score effectively highlights the company's strong position for potential market outperformance.
-For investors looking for similar opportunities, the GF Score Screen offers a valuable tool for identifying other companies with strong GF Scores.
+Considering Booking Holdings Inc's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score highlights the company's exceptional position for potential market outperformance.
+Investors looking for similar opportunities can explore other companies with strong GF Scores through the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.